 I’m not sure when we started believing that we can say whatever we want, however we want, anytime we want, to whomever we want.
 I could be wrong but I really don’t think it began with the advent of social media, although I do believe it’s probably made it worse.
 I highly doubt that most of us give the same amount of thought and consideration to the words we share and the language we use when sitting in front of a screen as we would if we were face to face talking with a real, actual person.

-Our words truly have power, every single one of them, however and whatever way we’re saying.
+Our words truly have power, every single one of them, whatever we’re saying and however we’re saying it.
 Our words have an effect on the people to whom we are talking, and if we’re not careful, they can end up causing a lot of damage.
-However, we need to think more about and remember they can just as easily do the opposite.
-The words we share can also encourage.
+However, we need to remember our words can just as easily do the opposite.
+They can also encourage.
 They can lift someone up.
 They can build up.
 They can bring hope.
 They can change someone’s life for the better.

-So, let’s start using our words, both the ones we speak from our mouths as well the ones we type on our keyboards, to do the latter.
-Let’s use our words to do something good!
-Let’s use our words to help!
+Let’s all start using our words, the ones we speak from our mouths as well the ones we type on our keyboards, to do the latter!